stereolabs/zed-sdk/geotracking/recording/README.md

-# ZED SDK - Geotracking Data Recording Sample
+# Geotracking Data Recording Sample

 ## Overview
 The Geotracking Data Recording sample demonstrates how to record data for geotracking localization on real-world maps using the ZED camera.
 The sample generates data in the form of an SVO file, which contains camera data, and a JSON file, which contains pre-recorded GNSS data for use in the playback sample.
 This sample is a useful resource for developers working on autonomous driving, robotics, and drone navigation applications.